codebay/game_comps/README.md

 ```

-In this component implementation we can correct for the `make_move` function returning the state and the tally.
+In this component implementation I've corrected for the `make_move` function returning the state and the tally.

 The original hangman API